Killer appeals sentence for machete murder of Auckland church bell-ringer

 Despite this, Vea had never served a term of imprisonment before he was jailed for life for murder.

-The Court of Appeal has reserved its decision.
+The Court of Appeal - presided over by Justice France, Justice Clifford and Justice Lang -has reserved its decision.